limeunhee/Trail-stats-analysis/README.md

   <img src="./images/Map2.png" width=1000/>
 <br>
 &nbsp;
-<b>Figure 6.</b> Map of average star rating, average difficulty, and percentage of lowly rated trails by state
+<b>Figure 4.</b> Map of average star rating, average difficulty, and percentage of lowly rated trails by state
 </p>

 &nbsp;

-From the star rating map, we can see that the states along the West and the East coasts have higher average trail ratings compared to central states.
-Average difficulty level also shows similar trend where trails in West and East coast states have higher average difficulty compared to the central states.
+From the star rating map, we can see that the states along the west and the east coasts have higher average trail ratings compared to central states.
+Average difficulty level also shows a similar trend, where trails in west and east coast states have higher average difficulty compared to the central states.
 The central states had higher percentage of trails that were rated 3.5 stars or below.
-This trend can be explained by the locations of the mountain ranges in the US [figure 7].
-Regions with major mountrain ranges have trails with higher difficulty and higher star ratings, wheares regions marked with plains have less trails to offer.
+This trend can be explained by the locations of the mountain ranges in the US [Figure 4].
+Regions with major mountain ranges have trails with higher difficulty and higher star ratings, whereas regions marked with plains have less trails to offer.
 &nbsp;

 <p align="center">
   <img src="./images/tag_words.png" width=1000/>
 <br>
 &nbsp;
-<b>Figure 7.</b> List of top 20 tag words from 5 states with highest and lowest average trail ratings
+<b>Figure 5.</b> List of top 20 tag words from 5 states with highest and lowest average trail ratings
 </p>

 We can also look at the most frequently used tags in order to gain more insight into trails in these states.
-I have grouped them states with top 5 and bottom 5 average star ratings and made a histogram of tag words.
-While many of the words in the list are similar for the two groups, the list from bottom 5 states have i) 'kid friendly' ranked as 4th most used tag vs 11th in the top 5 states list, ii) tags like 'stroller friendly' and 'wheelchair friendly', which suggest that these state likely have flat and less challenging trails.
+I have grouped them by states with top 5 and bottom 5 average star ratings and made a histogram of tag words.
+While many of the words in the list are similar for the two groups, the list from bottom 5 states have:
+1. The tag 'kid friendly' ranked as 4th most used tag vs 11th in the top 5 states list
+2. Tags like 'stroller friendly' and 'wheelchair friendly'

+These trends suggest that these state likely have flat and less challenging trails.

 ## Hypothesis Testing
-1. Difficulty level vs average star rating
+1. Difficulty Level vs Average Star Rating

 First, the one-way ANOVA test was conducted to test the null hypothesis below.
 Sample size, mean, and variance of each group is shown below:

-H0: mean star rating for the three groups are the same
+H<sub>0</sub>: mean star rating for the groups (two for t-test, three for ANOVA) are the same
-Ha: mean star rating for the three groups are not the same
+H<sub>a</sub>: mean star rating for the groups are not the same
 ⍺ = 0.05